RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

     <img src="Images/Keyb05.jpeg" alt="Description" width="800">
 </p>

+The SHIFT-LOCK needs to be desoldered before it can be removed from the keyboard.
+When the two uninsulated wires are desoldered the SHIFT-LOCK key is easily removed by pushing it forward from the backside.

 It is very nice to see that this is the KSR-A66YF 56 4021**A** keyboard PCB from Mitsumi.
 These keyboard PCBs are special since all the 66 contact pads are **GOLD** plated.
 Later models (as the **B** variant has carbon pads.
 Since the pads are gold plated the whole PCB is properly cleaned with isopropanol.
 Looks as good as new!

 <p align="center">